Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Construction of Expander-Based Overlay Network

-Algorithm \ref{alg:alg2} can be modified to a distributed algorithm for the construction of the overlay network.
-This is also beneficial for networks where a centralized entity has several cores that can execute the algorithm in a distributed manner.
-For example, in software-defined networking, the network control software \cite{fundation_software-defined_2012} can execute the iterations of the algorithm concurrently or delegate the execution of some iteration to a different controller.
-Each controller will execute one or a few iterations of the algorithm until the required approximation of the primal graph is achieved.
-In such setup, a monitoring algorithm for verification of expander construction is required.
-The monitoring algorithm can be executed by the main controller in charge of the network (see Alg. \ref{alg:alg4}).
+The algorithm for overlay network construction (Algorithm \ref{alg:alg2}) can be modified to a distributed algorithm.
+This is equally beneficial for networks where a centralized entity consists of several cores that can execute the algorithm in a distributed manner.
+For example, in software-defined networking, the network control software can execute the iterations of the algorithm concurrently or delegate the execution of some iteration to a different controller.
+Each controller (or core) will execute one or few iterations of the algorithm until the required approximation of the primal graph is achieved.

+There are several settings that we consider.
+The first possible setting is one controller that is responsible for the whole network with complete information about the network topology.
+The controller can perform the calculation on its own, possibly in parallel if it is multicore.
+In this case, there is no no need to exchange messages with other controllers and the information with regard the network topology is centralized.
+The other possible setting is that of several controllers where each is responsible for a particular sub-network, while they construct to the whole network.
+The construction itself is not distributed, i.e., each controller needs to know only the final construction.
+Instead of leader election, any participant suggests a random \textit{seed} and the actual seed used is the xor of the suggestions by other controllers.
+Each controller can reconstruct exactly the same overlay network.

+The last setting that we consider is that of several controllers and the construction is distributed among all of them.
+In such case, each controller is responsible for a different random walker for constructing one tree at a time when instructed by the main controller.
+The random walker has a memory of size $n-1$.
+When a random spanning tree is generated, a message of size $n-1$ with the selected edges is sent to the main controller.

+In such a setting, a monitoring algorithm for verification of expander construction is required.
+The monitoring algorithm can be executed by the main controller in charge of the network (see Algorithm~\ref{alg:alg4}).